LostArtefacts/TRX/docs/trx/MIGRATING.md

    - `sample_num` is `sound.fire`, `equip_anim_idx` is `anim.equip`, and `type`
      is `kind`

-   A value that is not the kind its key calls for is reported, and the game stops rather than reading the rest of the file.
+   The game reports a value with the wrong type and stops reading the file.

 ### Version 1.9 to 1.10